 High Tech Center (HTC)

 The High Tech Center is an assistive computer technology lab where students with disabilities can work independently.
 The lab features individual and accessible computer workstations in a student-friendly environment.
 In addition to assistive technology, the High Tech Center also provides access to standard software such as Microsoft Office, Adobe Creative Suite, and internet access.
 Orange Coast College students who are registered with Disabled Student Program and Services and have a verified disability are eligible to use the High Tech Center.

 ARC Learning Center

 The DSPS Learning Center provides learning support in reading, writing, spelling, and arithmetic for students with learning and other disabilities.
-DSPS Instructional Associates evaluate the learning difficulties of each student and develop individualized programs that include a number of teaching techniques and materials.
+The learning challenges of each student are evaluated and individualized programs are developed that include a number of teaching techniques and materials.
 A student may earn 3 units of credits by enrolling in LRNG A010 and/or LRNG A020.